 10-YEAR/100,000-MILE POWERTRAIN WARRANTY

-"Tasteful" best sums up the 2013 Volkswagen Touareg's cabin.
+"Tasteful" best sums up the 2014 Volkswagen Touareg's cabin.
 The design is restrained and clean but well executed in beautiful materials.
 It doesn't have the intricate detailing of an Audi interior, but you can see the family connection.
-The seating surfaces are V-Tex Leatherette on the Sport trims, and genuine leather on Lux and Executive levels (and Hybrid), which also get wood trim.
+The seating surfaces are V-Tex Leatherette on the Sport trims, and genuine leather on Lux, R-Line and Executive levels (and Hybrid), which also get wood trim.
 The front seats are supportive, and the 60/40 folding rear bench seat slides fore-aft and reclines.
-Regardless of trim level, the 2013 Volkswagen Touareg is a pleasing mix of credible comfort, expansive visibility and upscale appointments.Exterior
+Regardless of trim level, the 2014 Volkswagen Touareg is a pleasing mix of credible comfort, expansive visibility and upscale appointments.Exterior

-All 2013 Touaregs feature VW's 4Motion AWD system with its adaptive front/rear torque distribution providing great stability and enhanced handling.
-Dual-zone automatic climate control, 8-way power and heated front seats, leather-wrapped steering wheel and shifter, Bluetooth with audio streaming, SiriusXM satellite radio and power outlets (one 115-volt and four 12-volt) are standard across the board.
-So are six airbags, traction control, stability control, hill descent assist and a 10-year/100,000-mile powertrain warranty.
+All 2014 Touaregs feature VW's 4Motion AWD system with its adaptive front/rear torque distribution providing great stability and enhanced handling.
+Dual-zone automatic climate control, 8-way-power and heated front seats, leather-wrapped steering wheel and shifter, Bluetooth with audio streaming, SiriusXM satellite radio and power outlets (one 115-volt and four 12-volt) are standard across the board.
+So are six airbags, traction control, stability control, hill-descent assist and a 10-year/100,000-mile powertrain warranty.

-Three very different engines give the 2013 Volkswagen Touareg very different personalities.
-The base V6 is a narrow-angle direct-injection 3.6 with a fine balance of smoothness, acceleration and fuel efficiency.
-The TDI turbodiesel boasts strong low-speed torque (406 lb-ft) and miserly highway fuel consumption (29 mpg, 700-mile range).
-The Touareg Hybrid combines an electric motor and gasoline engine, but unlike any other hybrid, that engine is a supercharged 3.0 V6 making 333 horsepower on its own.
+The 2014 VW Touareg's engine choices are as varied as its trims.
+The base VR6 is a narrow-angle 3.6-liter engine balancing power, smooth operation and reasonable fuel economy.
+The TDI turbodiesel V6 produces superior low-end torque and power, yet earns nearly 30 mpg on the highway.
+The real star in the Touareg lineup is the Hybrid that combines an electric motor and a supercharged gasoline V6 to produce an impressive 333 horsepower.
 Add the electric motor's seamless urge and you have an eye-popping total rated output of 380 horsepower and 428 lb-ft of torque.
 Acceleration is quite surprising and efficiency still excellent.
 Regardless of engine, all Touaregs use an 8-speed automatic transmission and VW's 4Motion full-time AWD.

 280 horsepower @ 6,200 rpm